The incredible Archibald Fountain in Sydney shows an impressive statue of Apollo, the Greek God of music.

 Water spraying out to the side of Apollo in a semi-circle motion represents the rising sun.

-Symbolism of the Archibald Fountain
+The Symbolism of the Archibald Fountain

-The fountain has some very symbolic placements.
+The Archibald fountain has some very symbolic placements.

-For instance, the gap between Theseus and the Minotaur appears to line up directly with the entrance to the doorway to the St Mary’s Cathedral.
+For instance, the gap between Theseus and the Minotaur appears to line up directly with the entrance to the doorway to St Mary’s Cathedral.

-Sydney also has a fountain with Neptune, which you can find in the Royal Botanic Garden.
-You can see it in my Guide to Sydney.
+You can find it at the Royal Botanic Garden.
+Discover it in my Guide to Sydney.

 Apollo 11 astronauts visited the Archibald Fountain (Apollo)

-What to do at the Archibald Fountain?
+Things to do at the Archibald Fountain, Hyde Park

-Archibald Fountain location: Accessible from Elizabeth Street, St James Road, and College Street in Hyde Park North – Sydney, Australia
+Archibald Fountain Location: Accessible from Elizabeth Street, St James Road, and College Street in Hyde Park North – Sydney, Australia

 Pin it … Share it